Wabi-Sabi, and the beauty of imperfect things

 Posters and Canvas Prints

 Heron Dance now offers mounted canvas prints of each painting featured in Zen Mountain Journal, and a poster with an excerpt from each post.
 The posters are printed by a high quality printer and are of a size large enough that if you just want the print and not the words you can cut the image out and have it framed.
-The cost of these posters will be $39 for a 30 by 20 inch poster, and $29 for posters approximately two thirds that size, including shipping.
+The cost of these posters is $39.76 for a 30 by 20 inch poster, and $23.16 for posters 12 x 18 inches in size, including shipping.

 You can order the Imperfect Art poster here.
 You can view the current selection of posters here.